YunoHost-Apps/codimd_ynh/README.md

 #### Multi-users support

 * Is LDAP supported?
-No
+Yes
 * Can the app be used by multiple users?
 Yes

 #### Supported architectures